 As the world’s population grows, we’ll need all forms of energy—crude oil, natural gas, renewables—to meet rising global energy demand.

-As a company with both pipelines and wind turbines, Enbridge is delivering energy security and driving transformation toward a lower-carbon economy.
-And we’re proud to deliver economic benefits in the U.S. states and the Canadian provinces where we do business.
+As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
+And we’re proud to deliver economic benefits in the states where we do business.

-- Enbridge's capital expenditures in Mississippi, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $49 million;
+- Enbridge's capital expenditures in Mississippi, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $2.2 million.

-- Enbridge's operating and administrative expenditures in Mississippi, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $76 million; and
+- Enbridge's operating and administrative expenditures in Mississippi, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $8.2 million.

-- Enbridge paid more than $4.9 million in base salary to our Mississippi-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $4 million in total wages to our Mississippi-based permanent and temporary employees—much of that injected directly into the state economy; and

-- Enbridge paid $16.9 million in property tax across Mississippi for our pipelines and related facilities, such as separation facilities and stabilizers, and other liquids transportation infrastructure;
+- Enbridge paid $29 million in property tax across Mississippi for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge invested $6,325 in community-strengthening initiatives across Mississippi—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community;
+- In 2020, Enbridge invested $50,360 in community-strengthening initiatives across Mississippi—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.